 To use etcd-v2 or etcd, set up an etcd server with the v2 API enabled using the --enable-v2 parameter.

-To launch the same job inside a container, the script is similar, with a few key differences:
+To launch the same job inside a container, use a similar script with a few key differences:

-- A container already has the right components installed and configured; the script does not need to handle these installations.
+- A container already has the right components installed and configured, so the script doesn’t need to handle these installations.

 - The